The best hotels in Sucre

 The market is strongest between 9am and 1pm.
 Textiles are the main draw.
 A quality aguayo (woven cloth) runs Bs 100-300 depending on size and complexity.
 Bring cash; there are no ATMs in Tarabuco.
 Eat api (corn drink) with pastels for Bs 5 at the food stalls.

-Sucre's best neighborhoods
+Sucre's best hotel regions

 Sucre is compact.
 The historic Centro is walkable end to end in 20 minutes.
 Recoleta sits on the hill to the northwest with better views and quieter streets.
 La Glorieta is a 15-minute taxi ride south for those who want space.
 Most travelers stay in Centro, and for good reason: everything is within 10 blocks of Plaza 25 de Mayo.